 When your parents each have multiple doctor appointments and are taking numerous medications, it can get confusing.
 Appointments missed, and medications are taken incorrectly, which is very dangerous.

 There are a variety of apps you can use to help you keep everything organized.
 There are also apps you can set up for your parents that will provide notifications when they need to take medication and which one they need to take.
 If your parents do not have a device to use an app, you can buy pill organizers and make sure it is set up for them for the week.
+There are lots of ways to help your parents without spending a lot each week.

 Make sure they get to the doctors they need to see to maintain a good quality of life.